Features

 One config, three scopes, total flexibility.

 Workspaces aren't a folder grouping.
 They're a layer of the configuration system.
-Agents, skills, tools, MCP servers, hooks, models, providers, security, automations, marketplaces, quick actions, keybindings — all of them merge along the same hierarchy.
+Agents, skills, tools, MCP servers, hooks, models, providers, security, automations, marketplaces, quick actions – all of them merge along the same hierarchy.

-The Library shows you which scope owns which value, and what the merged result is.
-No guessing which file or env var won.
-Switch the active scope once and the Library, Dashboard, Control Center, and the marketplace install target all follow.
+The Library shows you which scope owns which entity, and what the merged result is.
+Select the active scope and the Library, Dashboard, Control Center, and the marketplace install target all follow.

 Context Management